Entangled biphoton generation in myelin sheath: radiative cascade within three-level morse oscillator

 In order to obtain the specific biphoton wave function, we need to first obtain the transition rates between the second excited state and the first excited state and between the first excited state and the ground state.
 Then we use data from \cite{omegadata}.
 And subsequently, by using the relationship between $N$ and the energy levels

 we can find $N=19.6$, which in turn allows us to find the coordinate operator matrix elements by using Eq.(\ref{matele}).
 Then the dipole moments are $d_{10}=0.16$ e\AA ~and $d_{21}=0.23$ e\AA.

-Experimental results show that the radius of axons in the brain or CNS is generally 2$\sim$6 $\mu$m, and the thickness of myelin sheaths is generally 1$\sim$3 $\mu$m\cite{AxonPhysiology,ratio10078}. then let the radius of exposed axons (inner diameter of myelinated neurons) be 2 $\mu$m, and the thickness ranges from 0 to 3 $\mu$m.
-Assuming that the C-H bonding is widely distributed with the inner diameter a to the outer diameter b of axons, we calculate the average of Bessel functions and $\cos$ functions in Eq.(\ref{gamma10}) and Eq.(\ref{gamma21})
+Experimental results show that the radius of axons in the brain or CNS is generally 2$\sim$6 $\mu$m, and the thickness of myelin sheaths is generally 1$\sim$3 $\mu$m\cite{AxonPhysiology,ratio10078}. then let the radius of exposed axons (inner radius of myelinated neurons) be 2 $\mu$m, and the thickness ranges from 0 to 3 $\mu$m.
+Taking that the C-H bonds are widely distributed in between the inner and the outer {radii of the cylinder, we calculate the average of Bessel functions and $\cos$ functions in Eq.(\ref{gamma10}) and Eq.(\ref{gamma21})

-Then we can observe the variation of the transition rates with myelin thickness as shown in Figure.\ref{fig:C}(a).
+Then we can observe the variation of the transition rates with myelin thickness as shown in Figure.\ref{fig:trans}.
 Each peak in the figure corresponds to a zero point of the Bessel function $\chi_{m\mu}$.
 When the cavity radius is less than 2.45 $\mu$m, $\varGamma_{21}$ and $\varGamma_{10}$ are quite small, which is due to the fact that the dipoles are all clustered at the axon boundaries $R/b \approx 1$, and so the coupling constant tends to 0.
 The coupling between the electromagnetic field and the vibrational modes is then negligible, and the vibrational modes change without any relationship between the excitation or non-excitation of the electromagnetic field.

 The biphoton wave function can be calculated using the transition rates and the coupling constants.
 Considering that the linewidth is much smaller than the vibrational frequency, the allowed modes are almost all at resonance.
 So, for practical calculations, we will disregard frequencies greater than 0.39 eV and less than 0.26 eV.
-From the coefficient plots (Figure.\ref{fig:C}(b)) of the normalised biphoton wave functions it can be seen that the allowed modes are all very close to resonance or at resonance, and only a few modes are significantly allowed.
+From the coefficient plots (Figure.\ref{fig:C}) of the normalised biphoton wave functions it can be seen that the allowed modes are all very close to resonance or at resonance, and only a few modes are significantly allowed.